ShashankaNataraj/DiabitiesCamp/README.md

 You may use the source code contained within this project for free and open source applications only.

 The entire project may be used for medical practice in camps / hospitals where treatment / advice is provided free to patients.
+If however you charge your patients for treatment / advice, you will need to purchase a commercial license which will help me keep this project alive.

-If however you charge your patients for treatment / advice, you will need to purchase a commercial license (100$) which will help me keep this project alive.
+Please reach me at : shashankan.10@gmail.com to discuss licensing / if you have any problems getting this project to run / suggestions for me.

 Usage:
 =====